 The blog was really started in July 2014 as that was when we got planning permission.
-All entries by Kathy Smyth, one of the Co-op Directors.
+I ran it until 2017 when pressure of work meant I no longer had my time.
+I hope to resume at some point.
+All entries by are written by me, Kathy Smyth.

 The Co-op has been given access by Mike and Kathy Smyth to work in their 37 acres of woodland which adjoins Springbok Estate.
 This hasn’t had any serious management for some decades and is overgrown and difficult to access so first of all the rides are being opened up and widened.
 The work is being undertaken by a local forest contractor, Joe Court.
 Almost all the timber being felled has no market value but should have a biomass value to the Co-op because it is so close to the boiler house so transportation costs can be kept down.

 The work in the wood is now complete for the time being.
 It was taken in stages to minimise the impact on the ground.
 This summer we just worked on the ‘rides’ i.e. the old tracks and paths through the wood which were opened up again.
 As the rides hadn’t been planted for timber very few mature trees were removed, the exception being any Turkey Oak which we could access.

 A few words on Turkey Oak.
 Turkey Oaks were introduced as an ornamental tree a couple of centuries ago but they have now spread into native woodland.
 It is pretty difficult for the inexperienced person to tell the difference between a Turkey Oak and a native (I struggle).
 They are not welcome not least because they hybridise with our native oak and the resulting oak are sterile.
 Turkey Oak is useless as timber as it splits and warps during seasoning.
 It is also pretty unpopular as wood chip as it rots from the inside and seeing as they are fast growing and make thumping great trees Joe split them in situ.
 I’ve noticed that one of the stumps left is already rotting and even smells rotten.